danielbodnar/awesome-stars/README.md

 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [wasm3/wasm3](https://github.com/wasm3/wasm3) - 🚀 A fast WebAssembly interpreter and the most universal WASM runtime
 - [carvel-dev/kapp](https://github.com/carvel-dev/kapp) - kapp is a simple deployment tool focused on the concept of "Kubernetes application" — a set of resources with the same label
-- [turbot/steampipe](https://github.com/turbot/steampipe) - Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
-Open source CLI.
+- [turbot/steampipe](https://github.com/turbot/steampipe) - Zero-ETL, infinite possibilities.
+Live query APIs, code & more with SQL.
 No DB required.
 - [cycloidio/terracognita](https://github.com/cycloidio/terracognita) - Reads from existing public and private cloud providers (reverse Terraform) and generates your infrastructure as code on Terraform configuration
 - [run-x/opta](https://github.com/run-x/opta) - The next generation of Infrastructure-as-Code.
 Work with high-level constructs instead of getting lost in low-level cloud configuration.
 - [bunkerity/bunkerweb](https://github.com/bunkerity/bunkerweb) - 🛡️ Make your web services secure by default !